FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/apig_instance.md

 * `eip_id` - (Optional, String) Specifies the eip ID associated with the APIG dedicated instance.

+* `ipv6_enable` - (Optional, Bool, ForceNew) Specifies whether public access with an IPv6 address is supported.
+  Changing this will create a new resource.

+* `loadbalancer_provider` - (Optional, String, ForceNew) Specifies the provider type of load balancer used by the dedicated instance.
+  The valid values are as follows:
+  + **lvs**: Linux virtual server.
+  + **elb**: Elastic load balance.

+  Changing this will create a new resource.

-## Attributes Reference
+## Attribute Reference

 In addition to all arguments above, the following attributes are exported:

 * `id` - ID of the APIG dedicated instance.
 * `maintain_end` - End time of the maintenance time window, 4-hour difference between the start time and end time.
-* `create_time` - Time when the APIG instance is created, in RFC-3339 format.
+* `create_at` - Time when the APIG instance is created, in RFC-3339 format.
 * `status` - Status of the APIG dedicated instance.
 * `supported_features` - The supported features of the APIG dedicated instance.
 * `egress_address` - The egress (nat) public ip address.